 In addition to the previous three factors contributing to new condo closing costs that I mentioned earlier, you will also need to consider the following:

 Development Levies: The development fees for new condo closing costs depend on the building and the builder.
 These fees include any costs that the developer of your condo acquires from the city as they build it so that they can meet the needs of the new residents or tenants by providing adequate community centers, stores, and infrastructure.
-These costs will be split between all of the new condo owners, but they can still add up to a lot of money (as low as a few hundred dollars but as high as couple thousand dollars.
+These costs will be split between all of the new condo owners, but they can still add up to a lot of money (as low as a few hundred dollars but as high as Twenty Five thousand dollars.
 A good lawyer will help you stay away from a condo that doesn’t have a maximum total set for the development levies.
 Believe me, you don’t want to make the purchase without being aware of just how far these fees could actually reach in your new condo closing costs.

 The Tarion Warranty: You probably already know that a pre-construction condo will come with a warranty provided through Tarion; what you may not know, however, is that you will be required pay for this warranty yourself in your new condo closing costs.
 On average, you will pay around $1000 for a condo warranty.
 This may seem like a lot, but it is worth every penny to ensure that you and your investment are fully protected.
 If you want a more accurate estimate, check out Tarion’s table to calculate enrollment fees.